How to plan your dream wedding

 The guest list.

-Wedding guest lists can be tricky, especially if you have a large social network.
-Don’t go overboard and keep the guest list under wraps until you have confirmed your budget and venue (or it could get really awkward!)
-If you are trying to cull the numbers during the day, my dad’s advice was “Would you take them out to dinner?” - If the answer is a no, then consider inviting them to the evening only.
+Wedding guest lists can be tricky.
+Don’t go overboard — keep things under wraps until you’ve confirmed your budget and venue.
+If you’re unsure who to invite, remember: “Would you take them out to dinner?”
+If not, maybe invite them to the evening only.

 Where to get married?